The Department of Surgery includes nine core divisions, and each is led by a dedicated team of physician-scientists.

 Our faculty members are not only dedicated providers but are also deeply involved in basic and clinical research.
 This research allows us to better understand the causes of neurological diseases, and we apply this knowledge toward better diagnoses and treatments for our patients.

-Our office and clinics span MU Health Care locations, including University Hospital, Ellis Fischel Cancer Center, Comprehensive Spine Center (collaboration with Missouri Orthopaedic Institute), and Women’s and Children’s Hospital.
+Our office and clinics span MU Health Care locations, including University Hospital, Ellis Fischel Cancer Center, Comprehensive Spine Center (collaboration with Missouri Orthopaedic Institute), Women's Hospital and Children's Hospital.

 Our plastic surgeons perform reconstructive surgery to correct birth defects and defects associated with disease or trauma.
 We also perform aesthetic and cosmetic surgery and have a special interest in hand reconstruction and craniofacial surgery.